Skip to content

 Check Price at Amazon

-CPU pairing: The RTX 3080 pairs best with a Ryzen 7 5800X or Core i7-12700K at minimum.
-Weaker CPUs will bottleneck the GPU in CPU-bound titles.
-Check our guide on the best CPU for RTX 3080 Ti for detailed pairing recommendations.
+The RTX 3080 pairs best with a Ryzen 7 5800X or Core i7-12700K at minimum.
+Weaker CPUs bottleneck the GPU in CPU-bound titles.
+For a closer look, see our best CPU for RTX 3080 Ti and best CPU for RTX 3070 guides.
+Both apply directly to 3080 builds since the bottleneck math barely shifts between those three cards at 1440p.

-Physical clearance: The RTX 3080 Founders Edition is 285mm long.
-Most ATX cases handle this without issue, but double-check if you’re building in a compact Micro-ATX or Mini-ITX case.
-Consider a GPU support bracket to prevent sag on larger aftermarket models.
+The RTX 3080 Founders Edition is 285 mm long.
+Most ATX cases handle this without issue, but double-check before building in a compact Micro-ATX or Mini-ITX chassis.
+Aftermarket models can stretch past 320 mm.

-RAM: 16GB DDR4-3600 is the sweet spot for gaming with the 3080.
-32GB provides headroom for streaming or content creation alongside gaming.
-For AMD Ryzen builds, check our best RAM for Ryzen 5900X guide.
+16GB DDR4-3600 is the sweet spot for gaming with the 3080.
+32GB gives headroom for streaming or content creation alongside gaming, and 64GB is overkill unless you actively edit video.
+For AMD Ryzen builds, see our best RAM for Ryzen 5900X guide.

-For related builds, see our guides on the best motherboard for RTX 3070 and best motherboards for Ryzen 7 5800X.
+For related builds, see our best motherboard for RTX 3070 and best motherboards for Ryzen 7 5800X roundups.

 #Bottom Line